ocaml/ocaml.org/data/pages/governance.md

 ### E. Users

-Users are the most important group and it includes the much wider community of anyone who interacts with OCaml.org in any way.
+Users are the most important group and it includes the much wider community of anyone who interacts with OCaml Projects in any way.
 This covers all web-visitors, users of the Platform tools, package users and members of mailing lists.
 Without Users, the Projects serve no purpose, so the impact of any major decisions on this group should be assessed.

 Wherever practicable, Users should be encouraged to provide feedback and participate in the Projects as much as possible.
 Users who engage a lot with a